justunsix/debezium-tests/strimzi-kafka-connect-eventhubs/README.md

 NAME                                         TYPE        CLUSTER-IP       EXTERNAL-IP   PORT(S)    AGE kafka-connect-cluster-debezium-connect-api   ClusterIP   172.30.109.146   <none>        8083/TCP   33m
 ```

+If there are issues, [Strimzi can restart the Kafka Connect cluster](https://strimzi.io/docs/operators/latest/full/using.html#proc-manual-restart-connector-str) after a reconciliation every 2 minutes.

 Connect to the Kafka Connect Server using the [Kafka Connect API](https://docs.confluent.io/platform/current/connect/references/restapi.html) and verify that SQL Connector plugin is loaded and available by executing commands in the container shell: